Call Today! 888-234-8376

-And the injury or illness does not have to happen at work.
-You might take a ski trip and run into a tree, or simply slip and fall in the shower.
+The injury or illness doesn't have to happen at work, like it would need to for workers' comp to kick in.
 Unlike worker's compensation, long-term disability insurance covers you inside and outside the workplace.

-If you are disabled, you will need to file a claim with your insurer.
+If you become disabled, you will need to file a claim with your insurer.
 Your insurer will review your claim and then your disability benefits can begin as soon as your policy allows.

 When do long-term disability benefits start?